CharlieInRain/docs-site/docs/wallets/equal.md

 # Equal Wallet

 ## What is it?
-Equal supports BNB token and all the BEP2 tokens, which have been migrated to Binance Chain.<br/>
+Equal supports BNB token and all the BEP2 tokens, which have been migrated to BNB Beacon Chain.<br/>
 In Equal wallet, you can browse through hundreds of DAPPs and see what’s bubbling up in the cryptosphere.

 ## Instruction